 The dental water lines were maintained to prevent the growth and spread of Legionella bacteria (legionella is a term for particular bacteria which can contaminate water systems in buildings) she described the method they used which was in line with current HTM 01 05 guidelines.
-A Legionella risk assessment had been carried out at the practice in March 2014 with a review date in June 2016.
+A Legionella risk assessment had been carried out at the practice by a competent person in 2013.
+We saw evidence that this was regularly reviewed, a review was due to be carried out later in October 2015.
 The recommended procedures contained in the report were being carried out and logged appropriately.
+This included regular testing of the water temperatures of the taps in all rooms in the building.
+We saw a very complete set of records which demonstrated these were carried out each month dating back to 2013.
 These measures ensured that patients' and staff were protected from the risk of infection due to Legionella.